 - Then make the real shot

-If you want to know more about the science behind golf visualisation try this excellent explanation from Eric Jones
+If you want to know more about the science behind golf visualization, try this excellent explanation from Eric Jones.

 Chipping drills to improve your control